zapko/CLCodable/README.md

 ## What it already can
 - Read Lisp structures into Swift structures
 - Print Swift structures back into Lisp structures
+- Transform kebab-case into camelCase and back (in a simplified way)

 ## What it can't yet
 - Handle package names
-- Transform kebab-case into camelCase and back
 - Autogenerate decodable/encodable methods

 ## Distribution